shivamjagdale/Credit-Card-Fraud-Detection-using-Machine-Learning-and-Python-/README.md

 Here our data is processed using a principal component analysis function because they cannot give us the details about the transaction. 🔍It may contain a user's personal information that's why we have features in those kinds of numbers which doesn't make any sense for us.

 Those columns in our dataset are really important for our prediction. 📊

+If you can't view the code for some reason or it shows error download the file and view it.